 Fama earned a bachelor's degree from Tufts University in 1960, followed by an MBA and PhD from the University of Chicago Graduate School of Business (now the Booth School) in 1964.
 He joined the GSB faculty in 1963.

 Fama is a father of four and a grandfather of ten.
-He is an avid windsurfer and golfer, an opera buff, and a faded tennis player.
+He is an avid golfer, an opera buff, and a former wondsurfer and tennis player.
 He is a member of Malden Catholic High School's athletic hall of fame.

 2022 - 2023 Course Schedule